How to file your income taxes

 How to file your income tax return in South Africa in 2024

-If you are a tax resident in South Africa and receive some form of remuneration, you may need to pay income tax.
-Discover the latest tax rates and how to file your annual return in 2024.
+If you live and work in South Africa, you will need to pay income tax.
+Discover the latest tax rates and how to file your annual return.

 Close up of a person's hands using a calculator and holding receipts while filing their income tax return - using a tablet